-Note: Based on Q1 2022 Moody's adjusted data, Sparebanken Sor and Sparebanken Sogn og Fjordane use the standard method while Sparebanken More and Sparebanken Vest use the Internal Ratings Based Approach for their risk weighted assets and capital calculation.
+Note: Based on Q2 2022 Moody's adjusted data, Sparebanken Sor and Sparebanken Sogn og Fjordane use the standard method while Sparebanken More and Sparebanken Vest use the Internal Ratings Based Approach for their risk weighted assets and capital calculation.

 Source: Moody's Financial Metrics

-The implementation of CRD V including the SME discount as of June first 2022 will give a benefit of around 70 basis points which will strengthen its regulatory capital metrics.
-This will allow the bank to continue growing its RWAs and meet its dividend payout policy of 40-50% over the longer term.
+This will allow the bank to continue growing its RWAs and meet its dividend payout policy of 50-70% over the longer term.

-Our assigned capital score is adjusted downwards to Aa3 to reflect the bank's low level of equity certificates (EC) in the capital structure.
+Our assigned capital score is adjusted downwards to Aa2 to reflect the bank's low level of equity certificates (EC) in the capital structure.
 On 31st March 2022 the bank's Board of trustees decided to increase the ownership ratio to 40%, which was approved by FSA and on 14th June 2022 the conversion of primary capital to ECs was announced on the Oslo Stock Exchange, bringing the EC ratio in line with most domestic peers.